 I consider myself a libertarian (because people understand this somewhat) but more accurately a classical liberal.
 By definition this would put me right of center and I often agree with so called “conservative” ideals.
 I like to believe I look at every issue on its own though.
 Just because someone I might agree with on tax policy tells me Net Neutrality is bad doesn’t mean I don’t investigate for myself.
 In doing so I have come to support Net Neutrality notwithstanding the meaningless political labels that have been attached to it.

 I would ask that those who believe in limited government and free speech, as I do, take a close look at Net Neutrality.
-Don’t close your mind because some bible thumping backwoods conservative tells you it’s evil.
+Don’t close your mind because some hidebound conservative tells you it’s evil.
 It isn’t.
 If you are a leftist, don’t simply believe in it because your favorite Marxist kook says “the 99% are in favor of Net Neutrality.”
 Read up on it.
 Understand what the Internet is, how it works, why it’s important, who the players are.
 Don’t let them obfuscate the importance of this issue by pressing your political hot buttons.
 They do not apply.

 Conservatives, I am speaking to you in particular here.
 Leftists have the luxury of accidentally being on the correct side of this issue.
 You don’t have that luxury.
 You’re going to have to use your brain.
 You’re going to have to ask yourself how it is that rules that do nothing other than ask that the Internet remain open and free with limited governance are government over regulation and then you’re going to have to come up with an answer that makes sense.
 You can’t.
 If you understand what Net Neutrality is and you continue to insist that it’s some kind of government power grab, you’re acting irresponsibly with respect to the Internet and you are handing the Internet over to corporations to over regulate and govern because your mind is just that closed.
 Don’t do it.
+Keep in mind, calling Net Neutrality regulation is like calling The Bill of Rights regulation.